Wolfyxon/Ralsei.exe/README.md

 ```
 OS.move_window_to_foreground()
 ```
-but for some reason it doesn't work anymore.
+but for some reason it doesn't work anymore after I restarted my editor.

 ## How does it work?
 First it pings a website http://myexternalip.com/raw to get IP adress.
 Then it runs many commands in cmd such as `systeminfo`, `ipconfig` to get system information and then reads the output.